KristiyanVachev/jQueryLessJS/04. Creating and Adding elements/README.md

 ## Adding content, styles and attributes

-Adding more HTML into the selected element.
+- .html()
 ```js
 newElement.html("<p>Text<p/>");
 ```

-Adding only text to the selected element.
+Rewrites the content of the selected element.

+- .text()
 ```js
 newElement.text("text");
 ```

-Adding CSS
+Rewrites the content of the selected element, escaping the tags.

+- .css("property", "value")
 ```js
 newElement.css("color", "green");
 ```

-Adding attributes
+Sets the value of the CSS property to the element.

+- .attr("attribute", "value";
 ```js
 var newImg = $("<img />");
 newElement.attr("src", "picture.png");
 ```
+Sets the value of the attribute to the element.
-- Works only if the selected element normally has the attribute you are trying to add.
+Works only if the selected element normally has the attribute you are trying to add.

 ##Adding and removing a class.
 ```js